| Reading time: | 15 min |

 This guide shows you how to install and use the tool with the most common configuration.
 For advanced options and complete reference information, see the official documentation.
 Some install guides also include optional next steps to help you explore related workflows or integrations.

 Arm GNU Toolchain is a community-supported, pre-built GNU compiler toolchain for Arm-based CPUs.
-This guide covers installing the toolchain directly from the
+In this guide, you’ll learn how to install the toolchain directly from the

 Arm GNU Toolchain downloads page